mauriac/woocommerce-show-product-variation/README.txt

 = 1.0.0 =
 * This is first version.

-== Upgrade Notice ==

-= 1.0 =
-* This is first version.

 == Feedback ==

 We are developing this plugin for you.
-If you discover a bug, you need a feature or have any idea to, let us know by posting your suggestion on the plugin reviews page https://wordpress.org/support/plugin/show-product-variations-for-woocommerce/reviews/#new-post
+If you discover a bug, you need a feature or have any idea to, let us know by posting your suggestion on the plugin reviews page [Reviews](https://wordpress.org/support/plugin/show-product-variations-for-woocommerce/reviews/#new-post)

+**COMING SOON**
+- Add custom name for variations.
+- Custom variation table design.
+- Use shortcode to display variations tables.